-Hamburg is Germany’s second largest city and a destination that should be on your radar!
+Hamburg is Germany’s second largest city and a destination that should be on your vacation planning radar!

 Located on the Elbe river in northern Germany, there are countless attractions in Hamburg and so much to love about this beautiful and bustling hanseatic city.

-I lived in Hamburg when I was a teenager and recently went back to visit after a couple decades away.
-I’ve lived in several regions of Germany over the years but Hamburg remains my favorite city.
+I lived in Hamburg when I was a teenager and have returned to visit several times.
+I’ve lived in several regions of Germany over the years but Hamburg remains my favorite big German city.

 In this article I share lots of travel tips, as well as the top things to do in Hamburg, Germany on your first visit.
-Let me know if you have any questions!
+Let me know if you have any questions about Hamburg!

 Getting to Hamburg